James4Ever0/notes/OneKVM, PiKVM.md

  ------------ Wire B
 ```

-To command a USB relay, we save the code as `usbrelay.c` and compile with `gcc `:
+To command a USB relay, we save the code as `usbrelay.c` and compile with `gcc -o usbrelay usbrelay.c`:

 ```c
 #include <linux/types.h>